Incrementis/IEEE-Player-Character-Voice-Installer-/README.md

 * English
 * Deutsch

-## More Information
-For more detailed information, please visit this [projects wiki](https://github.com/Incrementis/IEEE-Audacity-Savefiles-for-Player-Character-/wiki).

 ## Special Thanks
 Thanks to ["The Gibberlings 3"](https://www.gibberlings3.net/forums/) forum and Discord users who helped me with hints and information:
 * CamDawg